 The species can be found a variety of habitats in different regions ranging from sphagnum bogs, fens, swamps, wet meadows, open savannas, prairies and marshes to grasslands and floodplains.
 They are usually only found below 1500 m elevation.

-The adult massasauga rattlesnakes are small specially when compared with their largest cousin the eastern diamondback, they usually range from 24 to 30 inches (60 to 75 cm) in length.
+The adult massasauga rattlesnakes are small especially when compared with their largest cousin the eastern diamondback, they usually range from 24 to 30 inches (60 to 75 cm) in length.

 Just like all other rattlesnake species, massasaugas are pit vipers and have 2 heat-sensitive pits located between its eyes and nostrils.